 Your chameleon needs supplement powders sprinkled on its food as they provide back up vitamins and minerals in case your feeder insects don’t provide enough.

 These supplements need to be a calcium powder without d3, a calcium powder with d3 and a multivitamin and will cost around $15 for all three.

 Read my supplement post to learn about schedules and recommended brands to use.

-I’ve deliberately placed this just before the purchase of the chameleon itself because you’ll want to get food in place not much more than a day or two before your chameleon comes to live with you.
-This will ensure it’s as fresh as possible and lasts as long as possible while you get used to feeding schedules and learning when to get more.
+You’ll need to get live food at least two or three days before you get your chameleon.
+This will ensure it’s as fresh as possible and lasts as long as possible while you get used to feeding schedules and learning when to get more food.

 How much to buy beforehand really depends on what age you buy your chameleon.
-If like most people, you buy your chameleon when they’re juveniles you will want to buy a lot of food at first because juveniles eat a lot every day.
+If, like most people, you buy your chameleon when they’re babies, you will want to buy a lot of food at first because babies eat a lot every day.

 A cost effective way is to buy a tub of small crickets for about $3.
 A tub will contain around 250 crickets and should keep your chameleon going for around ten to twelve days before you need to restock.